Brij Kothari: Same-Language Subtitling

 In 1999, in an effort to improve functional literacy rates in India, he experimented with subtitles on Chitrageet, a Gujarati television program.
 In 2002, the Doordarshan network subtitled their national program Chitrahaar.
 Since 2006, SLS has been implemented on one weekly program each in Hindi, Bengali, Gujarati, Punjabi, Kannada, Telugu, Tamil, and Marathi.
 The main goal is to persuade broadcasting policy in India to implement SLS on all songs on TV, in all languages.

 Kothari is the president of PlanetRead, a non-profit involved in furthering Same Language Subtitling throughout the world.
 He is also the founder of BookBox, a social venture funded by First Light Ventures that produces animated, read-along stories for children in languages such as English, Spanish, Mandarin, Hindi, and over 21 others.

 His work was also selected by the Google.org as one of the projects for funding.

 Personal life

-Brij Kothari is married.
+Kothari is married.
 He has two sons and a daughter.